Myth-OS/MythOS-Documentation/Declarations.md

 invitation leads to action. ??? form and function.
 Emptiness and form … lead with the tip of the spear

+“When we illuminate the road back to our ancestors, they have a way of reaching out, of manifesting themselves...sometimes even physically.” ~ Raquel Cepeda

 9 - **MYTHOS FORMULA CYCLE**: